paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-109b-secure-water.md

 <a id="section-10367"></a>
 ## § 10367.
 Water data enhancement by United States Geological Survey
-**(a) National streamflow information program**
+**(a) Federal priority streamgage program**

-(1) **In general** — The Secretary, in consultation with the Advisory Committee and the Panel and consistent with this section, shall proceed with implementation of the national streamflow information program, as reviewed by the National Research Council in 2004.
+(1) **In general** — The Secretary, in consultation with the Advisory Committee and the Panel and consistent with this section, shall proceed with implementation of the Federal priority streamgage program.

-(2) **Requirements** — In conducting the national streamflow information program, the Secretary shall—
+(2) **Requirements** — In conducting the Federal priority streamgage program, the Secretary shall—

   (A) measure streamflow and related environmental variables in nationally significant watersheds—